NikhilJoshi28/Article-Search-Engine/README.md

-# Wikipeadia-Search-Engine
+# Wikipedia-Search-Engine
-This repo contains an informational reterival model to seach through wikipedia
+This repository contains the information-retrieval-model to search through wikipedia.